Joan Swart: Coaching, supervising, and writing

 Swart was the Head of Curriculum and coaching supervisor at the Jay Shetty Certification School from September 2019.

 Swart is the Chief Editor of Jay Shetty's Purpose Ed magazine.
 In an interview in the launch issue, she spoke about how her Forensic Psychology work prepared her to better understand and appreciate the collective effects of trauma, which motivates her continued work in coaching, training, and education.

 Swart is an accredited supervisor and project manager at the London-based professional body Association for Coaching where she pens a regular column in their flagship international publication Coaching Perspectives that explores the presence of mental health in coaching.

-Political career
+Politics

-Swart is the Chief of Staff of RP a radical centrist, secessionist party advocating for Cape independence.
+Swart was the Chief of Staff of RP a radical centrist, secessionist party advocating for Cape independence.
 She was the party's 4th closed-list parliamentary provincial and national candidate in the 2024 general election.
-Swart is also an exco member of the CIAG, a pro-independence lobby group from which RP was founded.
+Swart was also an exco member of the CIAG, a pro-independence lobby group from which RP was founded.
+Swart left RP and CIAG in 2025.

-Swart is a regular contributor of political opinion pieces in South African local media.
+Swart has since expressed concerns regarding external influence in secession movements where sustained local support has not been clearly demonstrated.

+Security and military analysis

+Swart is a military analyst specialising in security studies, geopolitics, and strategic affairs, with a particular focus on Africa.
+She is completing doctoral research at the Stellenbosch University Faculty of Military Science.